ministruth/skynet/develop.md

 We use [tracerr](https://github.com/ztrue/tracerr) for stack trace and error wrapper, [logrus](https://github.com/sirupsen/logrus) for error logger.

+You can use `utils/log` as the wrapper for `logrus`.

-- Error will be returned to top function to handle, or just don't return error if the function is fault tolerant or never fail(you must handle it inside for yourself).
+- Error will be returned to the top function to handle, or just don't return if the function is fault-tolerant or never fail(you must handle it inside for yourself).
     ```
     func ErrorFunc() error {
         ...